 I lost my first pass at the jetpack fight, so in Marathon tradition I passed back to Kyle, who won it.
 At this point, Squall goes to rescue Rinoa, as the jetpack allows him to deasily do so.
 I got a laugh about how we had left her stranded for over a real-world half hour and even then, Squall had to rescue her with a rope, meaning she had to keep hanging to a new thing until she finally touched ground!
 She’s going to have arms thick as steel beams once this is over.
 At this point, Squall and Rinoa run for the entrance to Galbadia, which just happens to be past this battlefield, right over there!
 How convenient!
 Make sure not to help anyone on your way to the other side!

 Time for the Galbadia Garden dungeon I had predicted weeks ago.
-Despite my predicting it would be a maze dungeon, the garden was actually close to straightforward.
-Oh, it was still a maze dungeon, but only because of a few keycards, two of which were incredibly easy to find, and the last of which was basically at the end of the dungeon and only unlocked the boss and a few shortcuts, so no harm done.
+Despite my predicting it would be a maze dungeon, the garden was actually closer to linear than I expected.
+Oh, it was still a maze of sorts, but only because of a few keycards, two of which were incredibly easy to find, and the last of which was basically at the end of the dungeon and only unlocked the boss and a few shortcuts, so no harm done.
 I do have some complaints, however, namely that the dungeon’s halls all looked alike, just a few edits away from being outright asset re-use, and several of the rooms were asset reuse.
-That was half of what made D-District Prison a giant slog, and all that saves Galbadia from being as bad as D-District is that it’s smaller and still half unique, “unique” here meaning: “unique, minding that you already explored it earlier in the game.”
+That was half of what made D-District Prison a giant slog, and all that saves Galbadia from being as bad as D-District is that it’s smaller, has a variety of re-used rooms, and still has a few unique ones, “unique” here meaning: “unique, minding that you already explored it earlier in the game.”
 (In another coincidence, both Galbadia and D-District have innocent people – former students, in this case – that you can duel with cards in the middle of a crisis!

 Part-way through the dungeon, you come across Fujin and Raijin, who are peaceable and want the “old” Seifer back.
 I get where you’re coming from, you two, but I don’t know if that’s how people work, especially since you’re asking us to do it.
 By beating him.
 With swords.
 Later in the dungeon, we came across the school’s ice rink, done up for ice hockey!
 Unfortunately, we missed the random encounter with a mutant hockey team, which is a shame.
 I only learned about them by after the fact on the wiki, entirely by accident!
 If I can make a suggestion: should have been a midboss!